hanszt/advent-of-code-2021/assignments/day16PacketDecoder.md

 620080001611562C8802118E34 represents an operator packet (version 3) which contains two sub-packets; each sub-packet is an operator packet that contains two literal values.
 This packet has a version sum of 12.
 C0015000016115A2E0802F182340 has the same structure as the previous example, but the outermost packet uses a different length type ID.
 This packet has a version sum of 23.
 A0016C880162017C3686B18A3D4780 is an operator packet that contains an operator packet that contains an operator packet that contains five literal values; it has a version sum of 31.
-Decode the structure of your hexadecimal-encoded BITS transmission; what do you get if you add up the version numbers in all packets?
+Decode the structure of your hexadecimal-encoded BITS transmission; what do you get if you aoc.add up the version numbers in all packets?

 Your puzzle answer was 866.